a-pavithraa/online-tutoring/README.md

 4. SES for email
 5. Cognito User Pool and Identity Pool for authentication and authorization

-Application flow:

-Teacher logs into the application.
-Authentication is done via Cognito.
-Teacher can schedule classes

-For brushing up my skills in kubernetes, I split the monolith to 2 microservices.
-This is just for my learning.

- I went for monolith approach with 2 containers - one for the application and one for mysql db with regular backups of the volumes taken.
+I have used EKS for my learning purpose.
+Docker Compose and minikube can also be used.

+Initially I went for a single service for backend.
+Now I have split the service to two but used the same database.
+Even though updates on the same tables are not done via different services, I am planning to have a separate db for each of the service.

+I have used React for frontend development, Spring Boot for backend development, Terraform for infrastructure provisioning.

+**Configuration:**

+Terraform

 When there is any assessment, she could schedule the same and upload the question paper to S3 via UI.
 An Email alert would be triggered to the students (SES).
 I also made use of S3 Event notification and SQS.
 Same process would be followed for Answer sheets upload also.